-Telephone interview with Dr. Linda Buck after the announcement of the 2004 Nobel Prize in Physiology or Medicine by science writer Joanna Rose, 4 October 2004.
+Transcript of the telephone interview with Dr. Linda Buck after the announcement of the 2004 Nobel Prize in Physiology or Medicine on 4 October 2004.
+Interviewer is science writer Joanna Rose.

 – Hello, is this Linda Buck?

 – Hello, my name is Joanna Rose, I call from Sweden, from Nobelprize.org, which is the official web site of The Nobel Foundation, and I would like to congratulate you so much.

 – Oh, thank you, I am so thrilled.

 – How do you feel now?